Little Book Farmers Privacy Policy

 This information may be collected from all users of the Services.

 • When a user contacts “us”, we ask for the user’s first name, last name, phone number and email address.
+When you submit a question we will respond using your e-mail address and then delete your e-mail address from our records.

 • When a user subscribes to our newsletter, we ask for the user’s first name, last name and email address.
+You can unsubscribe anytime.

 HOW WE USE USERS’ INFORMATION